Last Updated -

 About

-Meta Platforms, Inc. was incorporated in Delaware in July 2004 and is headquartered at 1 Meta Way in Menlo Park, California.
+Meta Platforms, Inc. is a Menlo Park-based technology company that was incorporated in 2004 and renamed Meta in 2021.
 Its mission is to build the future of human connection and the technology that makes it possible.
-Meta’s Family of Apps includes Facebook, Instagram, Messenger, and WhatsApp, used by people and businesses across mobile and desktop.
-Meta’s Class A common stock trades on Nasdaq under the ticker META.
+The company operates through two reporting segments: Family of Apps, which includes Facebook, Instagram, Messenger, WhatsApp, and other services, and Reality Labs, which develops virtual and augmented reality hardware, software, and content.
+Advertising across Meta’s apps still accounts for the vast majority of the business.

 Meta